 What is SEO?

 Search Engine Optimization, or SEO, is the marketing and site process to make your content more visible and interpretable to search engines and more valuable to users.
-When you create content that satisfies both of these criteria, you will find your pages naturally rising in the SERPs, thereby attracting traffic to your content and revenue to your business.
+When you create content that is unique, informative, educational and optimized, you will likely find your pages naturally rising in ranks in the SERPs.
+This will drive both new traffic and more traffic to your site.

 Why do I need SEO?